openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ### Test Plan

-Update the userTag testcases to check successful update from infrastructure resource.
+Update the `resourceTags` testcases to check successful update from infrastructure resource.

 ### Graduation Criteria